Electa-Git/ImpedanceEstimationWithCarson/README.md

 # DataDrivenImpedanceEstimationWithCarson

 ## Summary
-This repository hosts a Julia package with code and data used to perform the estimation of up-to-four-wire impedance matrices for electric distribution networks, starting from measurement data (from smart meters, specifically).
+This repository hosts a (unregistered) Julia package with code and data used to perform the estimation of up-to-four-wire impedance matrices for electric distribution networks, starting from measurement data (from smart meters, specifically).

 From a mathematical standpoint, this is achieved through a joint (power system) state and impedance matrix estimation process.
 Such process maximizes the likelihood of time-variant electrical states (complex voltages/powers/currents) over a time series, by "fitting" time-invariant impedance matrix entries.
 Such entries are cast as functions of line and cable construction properties, i.e., distance between conductors, conductor thickness, etc., through Carson's equations.